 Your Mac can keep everything that’s on your Desktop and in the Documents folder in iCloud Drive.
-This way, these files will be available on all your devices, and new changes you make will sync and reflect everywhere.
+This way, these files will be available on all your devices, and the new changes you make will sync and reflect everywhere.

 Secondly, storing your Desktop and Documents files can also help if you have insufficient local storage on your Mac but have subscribed to a higher iCloud+ plan with lots of free space.
 Your files will be saved to iCloud Drive and will not take up space on your Mac unless you download them for offline use.